vjs3/awesome-podcast-episodes/README.md

 - [Finding a Job Even If You’re Not a Senior Developer](https://devchat.tv/js-jabber/jsj-285-finding-job-even-youre-not-senior-developer-charles-max-wood/) - Detailed discussion about what potential employers look for in a developer, presenting your skills in a resume, reaching out to companies and many other helpful topics for developers looking for their first jobs.
 - [Hiring Engineers with Ammon Bartram, Co-founder of Triplebyte](https://softwareengineeringdaily.com/2015/12/23/hiring-engineers-with-ammon-bartram/) - Ammon talks about problems in hiring good engineers, what growing YCombinator companies look for in a engineer, how triplebyte helps engineers to find a job in YC companies.
 - [How to become well liked at work](https://syntax.fm/show/093/hasty-treat-how-to-become-well-liked-at-work) - Suggestions on how to face difficult situations and be well liked at work.
+- [Senior Engineer](https://frontendhappyhour.com/episodes/senior-engineer-master-brewer/) - What does being a senior software engineer means, when did one become a senior engineer, skill sets required for a senior engineer.

 ## Miscellaneous